austinv11/ERC-Pipeline/README.md

   OrthoDB ids), you can create a tab-separated file with 2 columns: "alignment_identifier" and "readable_name".
 This will be used to replace the original alignment names with the readable names if you pass the path to this file to the
   argument: `--id2name /path/to/file.tsv`

+* To automatically archive intermediate FASTA files, pass the `--archive` argument.

 * If you want to run ERCs along pieces of the alignments, add the `--segment` argument.
 This can be modified using the `--slide` argument, which rather than splitting the alignment into kmers, will normalize the data using a sliding